Configurations

 $BLMAIL filename.lha application/x-lha

-As an example, I have written a script for YAM (as I don't
+As an example, I have written a script for YAM (as I don't have any other mailer to test on):

 The script: